Close

 • 2022, Washington: $110,388 Verdict: The plaintiff is driving northbound through an intersection when the defendant, driving a tow truck, comes westbound, fails to yield and strikes the plaintiff on the passenger side.
 The plaintiff allegedly suffers a musculoskeletal strain, feet and ankle swelling and bladder incontinence, depression and Post-Traumatic Stress Disorder (PTSD).

 • 2014, Illinois: $11,600, Verdict: The plaintiff stops at an intersection and is rear-ended by a tow truck.
-Her injuries are minor and consist mostly of soft tissue damage.
+Her injuries are minor and consist mainly of soft tissue damage.
 She sues the tow truck company alleging negligence, and the jury awards her $11,600.

-• 2014, New York: $340,000, Verdict: The plaintiff was driving in NYC when a tow truck strikes the right rear portion of his SUV.
+• 2014, New York: $340,000, Verdict: The plaintiff was driving in NYC when a tow truck struck the right rear portion of his SUV.
 As a result of the crash, the plaintiff suffers back, neck, and shoulder injuries.
 He sues the tow truck driver, alleging that he ran a stop sign.
 The defense argues that the injuries came from a preexisting condition.
 The jury awards the plaintiff $340,000.

 • 2002, Maryland: $85,000, Verdict: A 16-year-old driver is driving across an intersection when a tow truck turns out in front on him.
-The two collide and the driver suffers facial lacerations.
+The two collide, and the driver suffers facial lacerations.
 The tow truck driver claims that the other driver was speeding, making him responsible for the accident.
 Regardless, the driver sues and the jury awards him $85,000.

 Hiring a Lawyer for Your Case